 Students will complete their projects at their host university and will be primarily supervised by an academic member of staff at their university.
 However, in addition to the support the students would receive from the host institution, they would also receive support from the project team at the Franklin.
 They would be in e-mail contact with project organisers, who would provide further information on any problems.
 In addition, a virtual group meeting will kick-off the start of the projects and the students will also receive online training organised by the Franklin, on topics such as research software engineering, poster and oral presentation training.
 Students will also get the opportunity to visit the Franklin at the end of the projects for a celebration event, which will allow them to present their work to Franklin staff and to network with academics from other member universities.
 The Franklin would cover the costs of students attending this event.

 These projects are designed to last for three or six months to fit in with the length of most masters’ course projects.
+Most projects will run between June and September culminating in the celebration event held in September.
+However, we can be flexible with the starting date of these projects, so please contact us and to discuss different project timetables .
 Any masters students studying a relevant degree are eligible to apply for the projects.

 What we are looking for in each project: